simping4jesus/lph/lph.md

 "Exactly!"

-"You know what I think? big guys like that should be ashamed of himself.
+"You know what I think?
+Big guys like that should be ashamed of himself.
 I'm sorry, but it's the truth."

 "Yeah, there's like enough of him to make two men."